-Identifying market wide and systemic risk is principally the responsibility of a macro research team which comprises two economists.
-Relevant research in 2022 included potential consequences for asset markets from the withdrawal of central bank liquidity and growing US-China rivalry.
+Identifying market wide and systemic risk is principally the responsibility of a macro research team which comprises three economists.
+Relevant research in 2023 included potential consequences for asset markets from the rising geopolitical risks between the US and China and escalating tensions in the Middle East.

-CLIM did not participate in 2022 in any industry initiative that specifically concerned market wide and systemic risks.
+CLIM did not participate in 2023 in any industry initiative that specifically concerned market wide and systemic risks.
 CLIM is risk averse, especially in respect of risks that could exacerbate client loss in the event of market-wide and systemic crisis.
-Policies that demonstrate a risk averse approach include no stock lending and conservative counterparty exposure limits.
+Policies that demonstrate this risk averse approach include no stock lending and conservative counterparty exposure limits.
 Counterparties are monitored via a comprehensive semi-annual review.

-A specific risk for CLIM's clients is a general widening in CEF discounts, which is frequently observed in periods of significant market downturns such as 2022.
+A specific risk for CLIM's clients is a general widening in CEF discounts.
 CLIM's stewardship policy encourages CEF boards to specify the action they will take to protect their shareholders from wide discounts.
-This is discussed at every CEF board update and their response is an important factor when CLIM considers whether to support directors' re-election.
-Several CEFs were contacted last year to urge greater use of their buyback authority, which was heeded in many instances, though not always.
+This is regularly discussed with CEF boards and their response is an important factor when CLIM considers whether to support directors' re-election.
+When discounts widened in 2023, CLIM wrote to the boards of several of its largest CEF holdings to urge greater use of their buyback authority.
 In CLIM's view, credible discount management policies make an important contribution to the efficient functioning of the CEF sector of listed equities.